 If your accounting method is set to HIFO Universal, the cost basis for the sale of 0.5 BTC will come from the asset with the highest cost basis; in this case, it would be the BTC from BlockFi regardless of where the sale took place.

 If you’re using HIFO by Exchange, and the sale in this example took place on Coinbase, the second BTC purchased for $20,000 would be the sale’s cost basis, even though you have BTC on BlockFi with a higher cost basis.

 How can I change my accounting method?

-To change your accounting method, go to the My Taxes page in your TaxBit account.
+To change your accounting method, go to the Taxes page in your TaxBit account.
 At the lower half of the page, you'll see a box labeled "Cost Basis Method."
 New TaxBit accounts will default to the Specific ID - HIFO by Exchange.

 Click Edit, then click the dropdown arrow to see a list of all available accounting methods.

-You’re welcome to change between the three available methods as much as you'd like before downloading your Form 8949.
+You’re welcome to change between the two available methods as much as you'd like before downloading your Form 8949.
 It's important to maintain consistency from year to year, so we don’t recommend changing your accounting method each tax season; this could potentially trigger a tax audit.